preaction/Beam-Minion/CONTRIBUTING.md

 Command-line scripts go in the `bin/` directory.
 Most of the real functionality of these should be in a library, but these scripts must call the library function and document the command-line interface.

+This application uses the Beam::Runner::Command framework to add new commands to the existing `beam` command.

 #### `t/`